BA Early Childhood Practice

 Admissions Office, Mary Immaculate College, South Circular Road, Limerick.

-Closing date for receipt of application form is extended until Friday 30th June 2017.
+Closing date for receipt of application form will be confirmed during Spring 2019.

 Please contact Deirdre Breatnach (MIC, Limerick)